WireRecon/RedTeam-BlueTeam-Intrusion-Detection-v1/README.md

 <img src="analysis/screenshots/5.png" alt="Payload connects" width="65%"><br>

 ### 4. Attacker Navigates the File System
-*In Figure 7, the attacker begins backing out of the current directory using `cd` command repeating this until reaching the user's home directory.
+*In Figure 7, the attacker begins backing out of the current directory using the `cd` command repeating `cd ..` until reaching the user's home directory.
 They then run the `ls` command again and spot the Documents directory witch is there target.*
 <br><sub>(Figure 7)</sub><br>
 <img src="analysis/screenshots/6.png" alt="Directory listing" width="65%"><br>